Contact information for HURP members can be found in their perspective institutional pages.

 Tuomas leads the ecological and educational parts of the project and tries his best to coordinate multidisciplinary work.
 He openly admits that rats were not his first choice of study species.
 He tried to get funding to study bat viruses, but couple of years ago that was quite marginal study area.
 "I've grown fond of rats and see continuing this project for a long time", he's known to sigh if you give him a glass of wine or two.

-Nina Nygren is a postdoctoral research in environmental politics in University of Tampere.
+Nina Nygren is a senior lecturer on sustainable development in the Häme University of Applied Sciences.
 She has studied urban human-wildlife relations and nature conservation conflicts.
 She has specialized in deliberative and participatory research and multidisciplinary cooperation.

 Nina leads administrative science and environmental policy research in HURP.
 Rats in her own backyard have also forced her to try first time autoethnographical methods.